Are you a Human Rights Defender? Become a member of the USHRN today.

 Overview: The following is a suggested template for U.S. Civil Society submissions to the UN Working Group of Experts on People of African Descent[UNWGEPAD or Working Group].

 The International Day for the Elimination of Racial Discrimination is observed annually on 21 March.
-On that day, in 1960, police opened fire and killed 69 people at a peaceful demonstration in Sharpeville, South Africa, against the apartheid
+On that day, in 1960, police opened fire and killed 69 people at a peaceful demonstration in Sharpeville, South Africa, against the apartheid "pass laws".

 Are you a Human Rights Defender?